Psychosocial treatment of needle phobia in children

 While needle phobia is not age-specific, it is more common in children than in adults.
 The latest research from all fields indicates that needle-fear is predominant among children fears with some research claiming that up to 93% of children experience [needle-related] stress."
 Many studies have been performed investigating psychosocial methods of helping children cope with their fear.
-Current research in this area has investigated several types of non-invasive treatments to aid children in their needle phobia.
+Recent research has investigated several types of non-invasive treatments to aid children in their needle phobia.
 These can be categorized into distraction techniques and other methods.
 These techniques offer safer, cheaper alternatives to drug or anesthetic treatments (see Treatment).

 Distraction treatments

 Distraction treatments take advantage of the brain's inability to pay full attention to two things at once.
 Distraction works by passively or actively redirecting the child's attention away from the needle in the medical procedure at hand, leaving "less attention available to perceive pain."
 Taking the child's attention from the needle also lessens his or her ability to feel anxiety; this is important because a large part of needle phobia is the anticipatory stress caused by the needle.
 This phenomenon is referred to as an "analgesic effect," meaning "pain-relieving effect."
 Distraction treatments can be divided into passive and active distraction.